36th Battalion (New Zealand): Disbandment

 In early January 1944, in order to rectify a shortage of labour in the primary production sector of the New Zealand economy, the New Zealand government, in consultation with the United States and the United Kingdom, decided that it was necessary to release manpower from the military back into the civilian workforce.
 After some debate, it was decided that this manpower would come from the 3rd Division, while the 2nd Division, which was fighting in Italy, would be allowed to remain intact.

 For the battalion, the result was that a number of its personnel, including the commanding officer, Pringle, were repatriated to New Zealand for discharge.
 As the battalion's numbers dwindled, in April the furthest positions were abandoned, with 'B' Company being moved to Stirling Island alongside 'A' Company at Soala Lakes and 'D' Company moved to Lakemba Cove where it was co-located with 'C' Company.
 In May the battalion was relieved by an American unit from the US 93rd Division and was withdrawn back to New Caledonia on board the USS Tryon.
-Command of the battalion then passed between the second in command, Major H.F Allen, and then when he departed, to Major I.G O'Neill.
+Command of the battalion then passed between the second in command, Major H. F. Allen, and then when he departed, to Major I. G. O'Neill.
 Throughout June and July, the battalion's existence on New Caledonia was largely devoted to inter-unit sporting contests as further drafts of personnel were returned to New Zealand, Finally, on 13 August 1944, the last group of men departed New Caledonia and returned to New Zealand via Noumea.
 Shortly thereafter, the 36th Battalion was disbanded, although a number of battalion personnel were subsequently sent to Italy as reinforcements for units of the 2nd Division.

 During the war, the 36th Battalion lost 14 men killed in action, while seven others died on active service.
 1,338 men are listed on the battalion's nominal roll.
 Two members of the battalion received the Military Cross, while one received the Military Medal.

-For their service, the 36th Battalion received three battle honours: "Solomons", "Treasury Islands" and "South Pacific 1942–44".
+For its service, the 36th Battalion received three battle honours: "Solomons", "Treasury Islands" and "South Pacific 1942–44".
 In 1957, these honours were passed to the battalion's successor units: the Wellington Regiment, the Wellington West Coast and Taranaki Regiment and the Hawke's Bay Regiment.